gethop-dev/pubsub/README.md

 user>
 ```

-And then halt the Integrant key to close the connection and free up resources:
+And then we halt the Integrant key to close the connection and free up resources:

 ``` clojure
 user> (ig/halt-key! :magnet.pubsub/mqtt mqtt)